imagej/imagej.github.io/_pages/plugins/xlib.md

 After a wavelet decomposition, the wavelet specifications (e.g. "db2" for the Daubechies 2 wavelets) together with the normalization parameters (boundary handling, output normalization) are stored to the image as additional info.
 Thereby if a wavelet decomposition is saved to TIFF image file format, this additional image information is being stored to the image file header.
 Consequently, the respective wavelet settings will be automatically recovered when the wavelet plugin is launched to such image.

-The example to the right shows a Haar wavelet decomposition of the "Lenna" image which is well known in the wavelet community.
+The example to the right shows a Haar wavelet decomposition of an image.
 A graphically nice (top center) as well as a reconstructible version (bottom center) is presented.
 Reconstruction (right) is possible only from the reconstructible version.
-Since "Lenna" is a colour image and colour images are usually resolved with 8 bits per R,G,B-channel only, the reconstruction is not perfect but still acceptable for this example.
+Since colour images are usually resolved with 8 bits per R,G,B-channel only, the reconstruction is not perfect but still acceptable for this example.
 In contrast, gray level images result in wavelet decompositions in floating point format and therefore allow perfect reconstructions.

 ## Reconstruction